Librarika/manual/docs/cataloging.md

 4. Click on `Submit` button to submit the form.
 5. If everything is all right, you will see your data to review.
 Please review them carefully.
 6. Confirm the data and click on `Save` button.
-7. You will see the confirmation with number of items added into the system.
+7. You will see a confirmation message with number of items added into the system.
-8. If same book is provided multiple times, only one record in media section will be created, each one will be added as a separate copy linked to that media record.
+8. If same book is provided multiple times, only one media entity will be created.
+And for each book, a media copy record associated to that parent media record will be created.

 Note: When you enter multiple copies of the same book, they will be added a copy under the same title, as a result you will see actual title counts in your catalog smaller than the number of records you have uploaded from the csv file.